What curriculum do you use?

 You guys are the Jesus experts, right?
 What’s so bad about letting you do your job?

 While that approach is great for things like piano lessons and ballet, we believe scripture teaches when it comes to discipling our kids (teaching faith and character) the responsibility belongs to the parents.
-Check out what Deuteronomy 6:6-7 says on the matter.
+Check out what Deuteronomy 6:6-7.

 SAFETY AND SECURITY